MithrilJS/mithril.js/docs/trust.md

 // An attack using a different attribute data.title = "' onmouseover='alert(1)"

-// An attack that does not use javascript data.description = "<a href='http://evil.com/login-page-that-steals-passwords.html'>Click here to read more</a>"
+// An attack that does not use JavaScript data.description = "<a href='http://evil.com/login-page-that-steals-passwords.html'>Click here to read more</a>"
 ```